fxg42/jira_trello_bridge/README.md

 ### jira

-Setting up the jira access is requires that the `JIRA_USERNAME` and `JIRA_PASSWORD` environment variables be setup.
+Setting up the jira access requires that the `JIRA_USERNAME` and `JIRA_PASSWORD` environment variables be set up.

 ### trello